I guide classes in Mindfulness Meditation at the following venues:

 East Sandwich, MA 02537

-- You may try the first class of the month for free
+- Call the COA to sign up.
+You may try the first class of the month for free

 Mashpee Council on Aging

-- This is a drop in session, no registration required
+- This is a drop in session, call the center to sign up.

-These 1-hour sessions include light stretching, and several and guided meditations.
-We will be standing briefly and sitting in chairs for most of the session.
+These 1-hour sessions include light stretching, and one or more guided meditations.
+We will be sitting in chairs.
 Yoga pads are not needed.
-Other topics that may be covered include mindful walking, mindful eating and mindful relationships.
+There will be an opportunity to reflect and share after each meditation.

 Mindfulness is paying attention, on purpose, non-judgmentally, in the present moment.
 While mindfulness brings a sharp focus, awareness sees the whole picture.
 Awareness centers us by allowing us to step back and observe each thought, emotion, and physical stimulus without letting any or all of them take over our consciousness.
 Awareness helps us discover how the conscious being within each of us is aware of who we really are.